 Gum sensitivity is another pregnancy symptom that can vary from woman to woman.
 (Yet another symptom, will the list ever end…)

-21 weeks pregnant, some women find that light exercise will help ease the aches and pains of pregnancy in many areas.
-The legs, back and even pelvic regions can benefit from stretching and improved circulation due to a brisk walk or a pregnancy yoga class.
-Constipation can occur as your body produces progesterone, which causes the muscles to relax; therefore things moving through the bowel will take more time and will absorb more water.
+Some women find that light exercise will help ease the aches and pains of pregnancy in many areas.
+The legs, back, and even pelvic regions can benefit from stretching and improved circulation due to a brisk walk or a pregnancy yoga class.
+Constipation can occur as your body produces progesterone, which causes the muscles to relax; therefore, things moving through the bowel will take more time and will absorb more water.

 If you can’t find any classes or simply want to exercise at home, check out this Prenatal Yoga DVD with Shiva Rea.

-I had my iron levels checked – too low at hb 108.
+I had my iron levels checked – too low at HB 108.
 No wonder I feel tired!
 I have started with iron supplements.
-Hope it helps!
+I hope it helps!

-Now what's it like for you to be 21 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 21 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!